camilakersten/100-Days-UI-Challenge/README.md

 #010
 Today, I learned how to clone a Git repository.
 I followed a tutorial that covered pointer events and the ~ selector.
 I particularly enjoyed the creative use of pseudo-selectors.
 Although my intention was to make all links functional, I only managed to implement it for Facebook.
 It's way past my bedtime, and I've only completed 10% of the challenge, so I need to conserve energy.

+#011
+Today I'm feeling a little underwhelmed because I wanted to make a better age validator, but had to stick with what I already know.
+I'm spending hours everyday tackling these challenges and I'm seriously considering putting a time limit from now on.
+Besides that, I hope you enjoy my Dating site for vampires.